Team Performance: What Actually Moves the Needle and How to Make It Happen Consistently

 Start With Clarity, Not Effort

-The most common performance problem on teams is ambiguity.
+The most common team performance problem is ambiguity.
 People aren’t sure what they’re supposed to be working on, how success is defined, or how their work connects to anything that matters.
 When that ambiguity exists, effort gets scattered.
 People stay busy but don’t move anything important forward.

-• Does everyone know the top priorities right now?
+- Does everyone know the top priorities right now?
 Not a list of twenty things — the two or three things that matter most this month or this quarter.
+If team members give different answers when asked what matters most, you have a clarity problem.

-• Does everyone know how success is defined?
+- Does everyone know how success is defined?
 What does “done” look like?
 What does “good” look like?
-Are those things specific enough to be useful?
+Are those performance expectations specific enough to be useful?

 Clarity doesn’t require a new process or a new tool.
 It requires a manager who communicates consistently, connects work to outcomes, and keeps the team focused on what matters.
 That alone will improve performance more reliably than most interventions managers reach for first.